Wedrix/watchtower/README.md

 5. The plugin function must be namespaced under `Wedrix\Watchtower\Plugins\Orderings`.

-To use orderings add them to the `orderings` parameter of the `queryParams` argument.
+To use orderings add them to the `ordering` parameter of the `queryParams` argument.
 For instance:

 ```graphql
 type Query {